-Please reference the banner at the top of the home page for our current order processing time.
+Please reference the banner at the top of the website for our current order processing time.
 Processing time is the period between when we receive your order and when it is mailed, and does not include time spent in transit.
 We fulfill all of our orders in the order they are received.

 Although the processing time is always fluctuating since it is affected by order volume, the time that is listed on the top banner of our website when you place your order is the time frame in which your order will ship.
 You can always reference this processing time in your order confirmation email.
 You can also check the status of your order through the website, either through our chat box or by creating an account.
 Any orders tied to the email address you used should automatically appear in your order history.

 For orders within the United States where we are based, perfume oils ship via USPS First Class or Priority depending on weight.
 Alcohol-based perfumes ship via USPS Ground.
 After an order is shipped, you can expect to receive it within 2-5 business days with First Class, and 2-9 business days with Ground if you are a US customer.

 International orders ship via USPS to the countries that are fully tracked with this service (except to EU countries due to the cosmetics regulations).
 Shipping times will vary based on the country you are ordering from and whether First Class (7-21 business days) or Priority (6-10 business days) shipping is selected at checkout.

 Please note that during the holidays shipping times may increase.
 We will always email you a tracking number, although it may take a full business day for your tracking information to become visible.